Gokert/Gokert/README.md

 ## Hi there 👋
+My name is Andrew.
 At the moment I am a student of Bauman Moscow State Technical University majoring in 'Computer Science and Engineering'.
 I am also studying at VK Education courses in the direction of a web developer.

 ## Socials :pencil2: